chrisxfire/chrisxfire.github.io/content/notes/asp.net/ef-core/from-razor-pages-in-ef-core-in-aspnet-core.md

 When data exists that cannot be lost, use *migrations* instead of `EnsureCreated`.

-# Connection Strings
+# connection strings
 Connection strings are passed to `DbContexts` by calling a method on a `DbContextOptions` object.
 In local development, ASP.NET Core reads the string from `appsettings.json` or `appsettings.Development.json`.

-# Primary Keys
+# primary keys
 By default, EF Core interprets a property that's named `ID` or `*classname*ID` as the primary key.

-# Navigation Properties
+# navigation properties
 *Navigation properties* are properties in a model that hold other entities related to this entity.
 For example, a `Student` may have a navigation property of `Enrollments` to hold all the `Enrollment` entities for that `Student`.

 EF Core interprets a property as a foreign key if it's named `<navigation property name><primary key property name>`.
 For example, `StudentID` is the foreign key for the `Student` navigation property, since the `Student` entity's primary key is ID.
 - Foreign key properties can also be named `<primary-key-property-name>` such as `CourseID` since the `Course` entity's primary key is `CourseID`.

-# Seeding a Database
+# seeding a database
 Convention: create `Data/DbInitializer.cs` with code to [seed a database with test data](https://learn.microsoft.com/en-us/aspnet/core/data/ef-rp/intro?view=aspnetcore-7.0&tabs=visual-studio#seed-the-database).

-# Scaffolding
+# scaffolding
 EF Core's scaffolding engine does not support nullable reference types—the models used in scaffolding cannot use them either.
 Scaffolding will automatically register the Context class it creates with DI.